 This was written in response to reading a sports practitioners forum.
 For tennis elbow one practitioner used dry needling and various therapies while another stated that these would just make the inflamed epicondyle angry.
 A third recommended a journal article (see below) that contained further contradictory advice.
-This prompted the sharing of the following two observations regarding the treatment of musculoskeletal conditions, plus an attempt to provide a rational approach to this issue.
-Comments are most welcome.
+Too often we see this in the treatment of musculoskeletal conditions.

 - The treatment/management of such conditions fails when basic principles are ignored.

 - Management too often focuses on symptoms and effects rather than underlying causes.

 In this article we attempt to give a rationale that is consistent with basic principles, and focuses on causes rather than symptoms.
 Comments are most welcome.

 One of the basic principles of exercise is that repeated or over usage causes microscopic damage to muscles and connective tissues.
 Body builders use this principle by exercising to deliberately cause this damage, then follow this by recovery where the body is stimulated to repair and rebuild stronger.
 In the case of tennis elbow this injury occurs at the area of high stress at the lateral epicondyle of the elbow where most of the forearm extensor muscles attach.
 However, unlike what occurs with body builders it is repeated without allowing recovery.
 The body's ability to repair is overwhelmed.
 Over time this continual injury and attempted repair causes the pathophysiology known as epicondylitis.